marnec/vectorized_cls_metrics/README.md

 ## Introduction
 `vectorized_cls_metrics` is a library the vectorizes the calculation of binary classification metrics.
 It revolves around `numpy` and builds on the `binary_cls_curve` function from `scikit-learn.metrics`.

-While the latter focuses on providing a robust and consistent API to obtain classification metrics, vectorized_cls_metrics focuses on speed and outputs classification metrics for all thresholds in a fraction of time that would normally take with the `sklearn` api called in a for-loop.
+While the latter focuses on
+providing a robust and consistent API to obtain classification metrics, `vectorized_cls_metrics` focuses on speed and outputs classification metrics for all thresholds in a fraction of time that would normally take with the `sklearn` api called in a for-loop.

 ![performance](results.png)
+Time required by `vectorized_cls_metrics` and `sklearn` to perform the same calculation.
+Reproduce this result with the `stats.ipynb` jupyter notebook.

 ## Dependencies
 * `numpy`